What Decals Does a Truck Driver Need? A Comprehensive Guide for Commercial Drivers and Carriers

 Can Decals Be Customized?

 While regulatory decals must adhere to specific standards, companies often customize other decals for branding and promotional purposes.
-Custom decals can include the company logo, colors, and other distinctive designs.
+Custom decals can include the company logo, colors, and different distinctive designs.
 However, always ensure that any customizations do not interfere with the visibility or legibility of required decals.

 How to Obtain the Necessary Decals?